Shen-Language/shen-cl/README.md

 ### `Makefile` Operations

-  * Fetch kernel sources with `make fetch`. **Not working on Windows at the moment, see Makfile and emulate what it does**
+  * Fetch kernel sources, build and test all ports with `make all`.
-  * Build and test for all ports with `make all`.
+  * Fetch kernel sources with `make fetch`.
   * Build and test the CLisp port with `make clisp`.
   * Build and test the Clozure port with `make ccl`.
   * Build and test the SBCL port with `make sbcl`.